coder/coder-v1-cli/README.md

 ## Code

-Coder CLI is now closed source.
-The code in this repo will remain as it was when it was closed sourced in 1.24.0.
-Issues and releases will continue to be used for the time being but this may change in the future.
+As of v1.24.0, the Coder CLI is closed source.
+The code in this repo will remain as it was when closed on 20 October 2021.
+We will continue to use issues and releases for the time being, but this may change.

-We recommend using the SDK included in this repo until we publish a new Go SDK, which we are working on right now.
+We recommend using the SDK included in this repo until we publish the new Go SDK that's currently in progress.

-Pull requests will not be accepted.
+We will not accept any further pull requests.

 ## Installation